VeritasSoftware/OnTheFlySettings/AspNetCore.OnTheFlySettings/README.md

 [![.NET Build & Test](https://github.com/VeritasSoftware/OnTheFlySettings/actions/workflows/dotnet.yml/badge.svg)](https://github.com/VeritasSoftware/OnTheFlySettings/actions/workflows/dotnet.yml)

-This project is a AspNetCore library that provides a way to `update settings on-the-fly`.
+This project is a AspNetCore library that provides a way to `update API/App settings on-the-fly`.

-You can use this library to manage your application settings dynamically `without the need to restart your application`.
+You can use this library to manage your application settings dynamically `without the need to restart your API/App`.

-It supports `various settings sources` and allows you to update settings `at runtime`.
+It supports `various settings sources` and allows you to `update settings at runtime`.

 You add the library to your project by adding the NuGet package: